fkarg/fkarg.github.io/staged/goalboss.md

 People][7-habits].
 This advice being recommended multiple times from different sources inspired me to [work on my communication skills][influence].

 ### Have a One-Page Strategy Summary for Everyone
-Having a one-page summary of the companies strategy being valuable was also mentioned in [The 7 Habits][7-habits], and something similar was said in [Extreme Ownership][extreme] about simple communication.
+In [The 7 Habits][7-habits] the benefits of a 'personal mission statement' were explored, and I believe having a one-page strategic summary is just an extension of this.
+This is further explored in [Extreme Ownership][extreme] - Everyone needs to understand _why_ he does what he does.
+This enables faster reaction times when things change - and they will.

-Clearly, there are many benefits to break down the overall strategy to something simple enough for everyone to understand.
-Everyone will have a clear reason why, and has a better framework to making decisions in the field.
+Clearly, there are benefits to break down the overall strategy to something simple enough for everyone to understand.
+Everyone will have a clear reason why, and has a better framework for making decisions in the field.
 I will make sure to follow the idea behind this.

 ### On-Board-Terrorists
 An On-Board-Terrorist describes people demoralizing and sabotaging the whole team.

 While the terminology of 'On-Board-Terrorists' is a bit harsh, I can understand where he's coming from.
-Being aware of this concept has helped me to notice and sometimes help them, and avoid them in other cases.
+Being aware of this concept has helped me to notice and sometimes help them, avoiding them in other cases.

 Get rid of [attitudes][ego] and [On-Board-Terrorists][no-assholes] as fast as possible, if transformation fails.
 Especially on the higher ranks.